-Scott Sykowski, Managing Partner of Gyre Research
+Scott Sykowski, Managing Partner at Gyre Research

 Investment Management Systems — Analytics, Risk, and Workflow